mchen-sentry/notes/README.md

 # notes

-- Autoprovisioning is messing up our configuration for GoCD.
+- Autoprovisioning is messing up our configuration for

+# todo

+- Conduit multi-region image upload